Email Marketing Tips: What you can learn from 2 billion sent emails

 - Use easy unsubscribe policies.
 Also, give your subscriber a chance to “unsubscribe” to a segmented list for a certain promotion that they are not interested in.

 - Think in email campaigns and not in individual emails.
 Every email will be followed by another email.
 For example, it can be a good practice to refer to the next email you’ll send (to build anticipation and create excitement).

-- Always resend “a similar” email to people who didn’t open your email.
+- Resend “a similar” email to people who didn’t open your email.
 (Tip: change your headline, but keep the content in the email the same.
 Or just add one short sentence to refer to your prior unread email that you’ll include in your email as full “original” text)